Global Road Safety Initiative

 - Bicyclist and pedestrian deaths are surging due to a lack of dedicated infrastructure.

-- Nine percent of the bridges across the country are “structurally deficient.”
+- Forty-two percent of the bridges in the U.S. are over half a century old, and 7.5% of the bridges across the country are “structurally deficient.”

-- Public transportation has never been in greater demand, but transit systems are broken and underfunded.
+- Public transportation has never been in greater demand—45% of Americans have no access to transit—but transit systems are broken and underfunded.

 Funding is critical if we want our roads and infrastructure to be safer.
 Unfortunately, American roads are chronically underfunded.
-The ASCE estimates that we need to allocate $2042 Billion to repair and maintain our roads.
-However, we currently have a funding backlog of more than $420 Billion.
+The ASCE estimates that we need to allocate $2,834 Billion to repair and maintain our roads.
+However, we currently have a funding backlog of more than $435 Billion.
+Taking into account current funding levels, the ASCE estimates a funding gap of $1,215 Billion through 2029.
 Without funding, local, state, and federal agencies cannot identify and correct safety issues.

 Safe Roads USA is dedicated to advancing initiatives that allocate funds to infrastructure repair.
 This begins at a grassroots level.
 We must get involved in government, contact our represented officials, and make it clear that funding our crumbling infrastructure should be a top priority.